JonnyPickard/cv/README.md

 After MA I undertook a Swift contract to build an iOS app called [Scores on the Doors](https://itunes.apple.com/gb/app/food-hygiene/id378087298?mt=8).
 The contract was an incredibly challenging being written in a relatively new language with no help from seniors.
 However, it eventually got completed and I can be proud to say that after even less than a year of coding I had managed to release a production iOS app.

 Working solo on the contract for a few months highlighted how important working in a team is for me.
-I'm now looking to progress into a team environment, preferably doing full stack web using JavaScript, with oppourtunities to contribute to larger projects and recieve mentoring from seniors.
+I'm now looking to progress into a team environment, preferably doing full stack web using JavaScript, with opportunities to contribute to larger projects and receive mentoring from seniors.

 ## Code Examples